eblancoh/cube_auth/README.md

 # Cube Auth Backend: Rubik’s Cube Machine Learning Web Authentication

 PoC for Web Authentication based on Machine Learning analysis of 3x3 Rubik's Cube solving sequences.
-This repo includes the code for Authentication Backend Machibe Learning component of the system.
+This repo includes the code for Authentication Backend Machine Learning component of the system.

 ## Getting Started